 Year Four: The Micah Foundation

-As a senior, you will have the opportunity to work toward lasting positive change for your service partner in Birmingham.
-Your class of Micah Fellows will act as a community foundation, working with Birmingham service organizations to award $25,000 in grant funding.
+As a cohort, you will have the opportunity to work toward lasting positive change in Birmingham through a capstone project.
 When you graduate, you'll also leave Samford with a lasting education in Christian service and community engagement with the knowledge that you have made Birmingham a better place.

 Meet our Current Micah Fellows

-If you have any questions about Micah Fellows, the application process or scheduling a visit please contact Caroline Janeway at (205) 726-2841 or firstname.lastname@example.org.
+If you have any questions about Micah Fellows, the application process or scheduling a visit please contact the Micah Fellows Office at 205-726-4716.

 Requirements for community partners: